vmware-tanzu/secrets-manager/docs/content/documentation/architecture/overview.md

 in a Kubernetes cluster, focusing on the Services exposed by the components and volumes mounted to the Pods.

-Click on the image to see it in full size:
+Open the image in a new tab to see it in full size:

 ![VSecM and SPIRE Deployment](/assets/vsecm-infra.png "VSecM and SPIRE Deployment Diagram")